dinukadev/stop-ec2-instance-on-tags-lambda/README.md

     AVAILABILITY_TAG_VALUES: 24x5_Mon-Fri,08-24_Mon-Fri,08-18_Mon-Sun,08-18_Mon-Fri,18_Shutdown,24x7_Mon-Sun,Maintenance
 ```

-The email configuration is broken down based on profiles so you can switch it as needed with differnt emails if need be;
+The email configuration is broken down based on profiles so you can switch it as needed with different emails if need be;

 ```
     EMAIL_ALERTS_FLAG: true